Rutgers, The State University of New Jersey

 - Why don't I see surveys for all my courses?

-- Some courses continue to use the paper surveys in class, others may use the eCollege survey system, and some courses may not have a survey (for instance, independent studies or courses with only one student enrolled).
+- Some courses continue to use the paper surveys in class and some courses may not have a survey (for instance, independent studies or courses with only one student enrolled).
 Also, not every survey will run on the same date, so they won't all be listed at the same time.
 You can view a full list of surveys in the online system, for the current semester, including the dates when they will be available.

 - Why am I getting surveys for someone who is not my professor or for a course that I'm not taking?

 In other cases, you may have more than one instructor who is teaching different groups of students in the same class - for instance Chem 161 has many recitation instructors who you may or may not work with.
-You should fill out the surveys for the TAs or instructors who you have, and you can ignore or "opt out" of the other surveys (to opt out, simply submit a blank survey).
+You should fill out the surveys for the TAs or instructors who you have, and you can skip the questions for the other instructors.

 - Will my professors know that I responded?